RFC2784/rfc2784.github.io/_posts/2021-03-16-problem-solving-mantra.markdown

 #### How those simple words can affect a life path ####
 <center><img src="https://www.reau.ca/content/images/20210316101008-crossroads.jpg" alt="Crossroads"></center>

-Anyways, it has driven my decisions and choices at least thorough the past 15 years, with quite a good success :
+Anyways, it has driven my decisions and choices at least since the early 2000s, with quite a good success :

  - When I switched from nurse studies to IT field for health concerns,
  - When I left my native area to work on Paris (France) following a dark year,